dijasila/GPAW/doc/devel/proposals/initialization.rst

 Some thoughts about different backends:
 ---------------------------------------

-If/when each object writes/reads itself, some sort of hierachical file format would be convenient.
-I am not that familiar with tarfile-interface used for .gpw files, but I think that it can support hierachical structure (folders and files).
-Also, HDF5 supports hierachical structure ("hierachical data format"), basic structure of HDF5 file is groups and datasets.
+If/when each object writes/reads itself, some sort of hierarchical file format would be convenient.
+I am not that familiar with tarfile-interface used for .gpw files, but I think that it can support hierarchical structure (folders and files).
+Also, HDF5 supports hierarchical structure ("hierarchical data format"), basic structure of HDF5 file is groups and datasets.
 Other formats that one could think of are MPI-IO and netcdf, but that they do not really support hierarchical structure.
 Drawback of MPI-IO is also that the files are